nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 ### Create internal routes for non-meshed services

-Internal routes represent a route from NGINX Plus Ingress Controller to a non-meshed service.
+Internal routes represent a route from NGINX Ingress Controller to a non-meshed service.
 This route is called "internal" because it is only accessible from a Pod in the mesh and is not accessible from the public internet.

 {{< caution >}}
-If you deploy NGINX Plus Ingress Controller without mTLS enabled, the internal routes could be accessible from the public internet.
+If you deploy NGINX Ingress Controller without mTLS enabled, the internal routes could be accessible from the public internet.
-We do not recommend using the egress feature with a plaintext deployment of NGINX Plus Ingress Controller.
+We do not recommend using the egress feature with a plaintext deployment of NGINX Ingress Controller.
 {{< /caution >}}

 To create an internal route, create an [Ingress resource](https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/) using the information of your non-meshed service and add the following annotation: